Topological property (T) for groupoids: Examples

 \subsection{Group actions}

 Let $\Gamma$ be a discrete group acting on a compact space $X$.
-Our goal in this section is to characterise property (T) for the associated \emph{transformaton groupoid} $X\rtimes \Gamma$.
+Our goal in this section is to characterise property (T) for the associated \emph{transformation groupoid} $X\rtimes \Gamma$.
 We start with the definitions.

 Recall then that the \emph{transformation groupoid} $G:=X\rtimes \Gamma$ associated to such an action is defined as a set to be.

 It is equipped with the subspace topology it inherits from $X\times \Gamma\times X$.
 The unit space is $G^{(0)}=\{(x,e,x)\mid x\in X\}$ (where $e$ is the trivial element in $\Gamma$), which we identify with $X$ in the obvious way.
 The range and source maps $r,s:G\to X$ are given by